By Anke Zimmermann, BSc, FCAH

 She described her heart as being in a cage and was longing for freedom.
 In birds she could see the ability to see from all angles, which, interestingly, is important in conflict resolution, for being free and for having fun, which is how she wanted to feel herself.
 She experienced her whole being as small and confined when she wanted to be big and play.

-I decided to give a homeopathic remedy made from a feather of a bald eagle, Haliaetus leukocephalus, 200 CH.
+I selected a homeopathic remedy made from a feather of a bald eagle, Haliaetus leukocephalus, 200 CH.

 Bird remedies have certain themes and one of them is an inner conflict between responsibility, especially for the family, and the desire for freedom.
 There is more to this case analysis but this has to suffice for now.
 I refer the reader to Jonathan Shore's book on the bird remedies.